Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-Data_Availability_and_Sharding/Data_Avail_and_Sharding_HK_Slides.md

 <!-- .element: class="fragment" data-fragment-index="3" -->
 - Any subset of $\frac{1}{3} + 1$ of chunks can recover the data
 <!-- .element: class="fragment" data-fragment-index="4" -->
-- When PoV is later retrieved by approvers,<br/>chunk validity is verified using merkle proof
+- When PoV is later retrieved by approvers,<br/>chunk validity is verified using a merkle proof
 <!-- .element: class="fragment" data-fragment-index="5" -->

 </pba-flex>